julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 Its ally, Artemisia annua, shares its ghost-walking strength.

-Check out **[Wormwood in Witchcraft and War: From Babylon to Balkan Graves](/wormwood-witchcraft-war)** to find out more about its mystical powers.
+Check out **[Wormwood in Witchcraft and War: From Babylon To The Balkans](/wormwood-witchcraft-war)** to find out more about its mystical powers.

 ---